 9. What to do if you encounter difficulties

-10. Getting your "I Voted from Austria" Stickers
+10. Getting your "I Voted from Hungary" Stickers

 Go to VoteFromAbroad.org to fill out your Federal Post Card Application (FPCA) absentee ballot request — it takes 5-10 minutes!
 If you're not registered to vote, the FPCA also serves as a voter registration form.
 Choose the option to receive ballots by email.

-If you have any questions while filling out your request form, go to the Vote from Abroad FAQ section or type your question in the website's chatbox (red circle in the bottom right-hand corner of each page on the DA website).
-Or you can email us at: [email protected]
+If you have any questions while filling out your request form, go to the Vote from Abroad FAQ section or type your question in the website's chatbox (red circle in the bottom right-hand corner of each screen).
+Or you can email us at [email protected]

 Most states provide a website where you can verify your voter status.
 To find your state's website, click here and scroll down to “Where Is My Ballot?"